Music Video Monday: Indie Memphis

 Another MVM alum is Andrew Trent Fleming and Marco Pavé's scorcher, "Black Tux":

-The third MVM alum is the Halloween-appropriate "No Loving But Mine" from Crown Vox.
+The third MVM alum is the Halloween-appropriate "No Loving But Yours" from Crown Vox.

 Indie Memphis' newest category is Sounds, which includes both music themed features and music videos.
 The Sounds video bloc, which is open to videos from all over the world, will screen on Friday, Nov.
 4 at 4 PM.
 Among the highlights of the 18 videos in competition are this naughty puppet party from Eric White: